skyworkz/website/content/blog/gen-ai-local-stable-diffusion.md

 Now with a bit of a definition on what Gen-AI is what it does, I am going to give a bit of a summary on how fun it is to play around with some prompts on one of the most popular image-generating AI: Stable diffusion.

-# What is stable diffusion, who developed it, and why should you care:
+## What is stable diffusion, who developed it, and why should you care

 One of the most popular image Gen-AI packages is called stable diffusion, which takes in text prompts and generates images according to the prompt from a chosen specific model.
 The package was developed by the company [Stability-AI](https://stability.ai/), who strives to develop the largest opensource generative AI models, or packages for general public use.
 Founded in 2019, they were the original developers of the stable diffusion model where images can be generated from prompts.